tbielozer/Carlene/README.md

 # Carlene

 Carlene is a Raspberry Pi controller for a driveable kid car.
-It provides a FastAPI web interface, two camera feeds, GPIO motor and steering control, a rotary encoder, and basic visual mapping.
+It provides a FastAPI web interface, a camera feed, GPIO motor and steering control, a rotary encoder, and two-way audio streaming.

 ## Requirements